 .
 The following summarizes the requirements around:

 - contents of the record of delegation,

-- restriction on delegation of communicating a diagnosis, and
+- restriction on the delegation of communicating a diagnosis, and

-A naturopath who delegates the performance of a controlled act to another individual, whether or not that individual belongs to another regulated health profession, is responsible for the decision to delegate.
-This means the delegating naturopath must have met all of the conditions for making a delegation.
+A Member who delegates the performance of a controlled act to another individual, whether or not that individual belongs to another regulated health profession, is responsible for the decision to delegate.
+This means the delegating Member must have met all of the criteria and conditions for making a delegation.

 Conditions before Delegating

-Before delegating any controlled act, a naturopath must ensure that he or she has:
+Before delegating any controlled act, a Member must ensure that they have:

 - The authority under the Act to perform the controlled act.